nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The GUI will change the content of some of its placeholders to display the `Statistics` as a Pie Chart.
 The GUI will change the contents of its placeholders accordingly if other commands aside from another `StatsCommand` is called afterwards.

+##### Usage

 Given below is an example usage scenario and how the `StatsCommand` mechanism behaves at each step.

 Step 1.
-The user launches the application after a few times of playing around with the `TestCommand` feature.
+The user launches the application after a few times of using the `TestCommand` feature.
 The `QuickCache` will be initialized with the existing QuickCache state.

 Step 2.
 The user executes `stats 1` command to display the `Statistics` of the first flashcard in the list on the GUI.